Learn how to use the Accountant's Copy and know more about its limitations in QuickBooks Desktop.

 - Create new reports

-- Add new customers, vendors, employees, and items
+- Add new customers, suppliers, employees, and items

 (Exceptions are identified as disabled fields in the Accountant's Copy)